K0EKJE/Retrieval-Augmented-Generation-for-PodCastQA/README.md

 # Retrieval-Augmented Generation (RAG) for PodCast Q&A
-## Background
+## 1. Background

-Andrew Huberman, Ph.D., is a neuroscientist and tenured professor at Stanford School.
+Andrew Huberman, Ph.D., is a neuroscientist and tenured professor at Stanford.
 In 2021, He launched the [Huberman Lab podcast](https://www.hubermanlab.com/about).
 The podcast is frequently ranked in the top 10 of all podcasts globally and is often ranked #1 in the categories of Science, Education, and Health & Fitness.

 **The goal of the project** was to retrieve relevant information across different  episodes and generate response based on user's query.
 The response will be  largely based on the context provided by Andrew Huberman in his conversations.
 The project is mostly written with [**LangChain**](https://www.langchain.com/).

 Current experiment shows prompt engineering, choice of chunk size/overlap, reranker are more effective compared with model size.
-## Model Details
+## 2. Model Details
 | Model             | Param Size    | Function |
 | ----------------- | ------------  | ------- |
 |  [Llama 3.2](https://ollama.com/library/llama3.2)       | 3B             |Generator